Using a Planner to Grow in Faith

 Create A Simple Catholic Bible Reading Plan

 You may have a book have been wanting to read about the faith or something you want to learn more about, like the sacraments.
 Books about the Catholic faith, the saints, and biographies of the saints can help you learn so much.
-The resources section has many posts about good books to read to help you learn more about the faith: Catholic resources

 Keep track of your prayer time.

-Yep.
-Keep track of your prayer time.
-After you make a plan you need to implement it, right?
-In order to know how well your plan is working, you need to track the results.
-Every time you prayed or read, you can put a checkmark or happy face in your planner beside each time you planned to do this.
-If you did not, you can leave it blank or put another mark there to help you keep track.
+Every time you prayed or read, you can put a checkmark or happy face in your planner.
+If you did not, you can leave a blank space or put a mark to help you keep track.

 Weekly review